 However, this can change depending on the location, type of building, and other hidden costs.
 Below is a comparison of the costs of buying a house vs. building one.

-In 2024, building a house can be cheaper than buying, depending on location, design, and material costs.
-However, land prices and construction delays can impact overall expenses.
-Comparing both options and consulting experts can help determine the most cost-effective choice for your situation.
+In 2026, building a house in Perth may offer more affordability compared to purchasing an existing property, depending on factors like location, design, and material costs.
+However, rising land prices and potential construction delays can impact overall expenses.
+It’s essential to compare both options and consult with experts to determine the most cost-effective choice for your situation.

 Speak To Our Real Estate Agents